nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Deleting an exam from a student: `student -de`

-Deletes an exam from the specific student if you do not want to note down the exam anymore.
+Deletes an exam from the specific student if you do not want to note down this exam anymore.

 Format: `student -de STUDENT_INDEX EXAM_INDEX`